 For those who want the short and relevant answer, we will always, ALWAYS, respect your privacy, your email address, and the information you give us.
 We’re not going to sell it, trade it, or abuse any information you submit to us.
 But I’m sure you’ve got some questions.
 Here’s our answers to what may be running through your mind.

-When you sign up on our Products or Services, you’ll be receiving relevant information about Wildly Wealthy Women Academy, invites to our online events, as well as information about programs or products that pertain to meditation, spirituality, and personal growth.
+When you sign up on our Products or Services, you’ll be receiving relevant information about Wildly Wealthy Women Podcast, invites to our online events, as well as information about programs or products that pertain to meditation, spirituality, Law of Attraction and personal growth.

 If you wish to stop receiving emails from us, you may unsubscribe at any time using the link provided at the bottom of all our emails.
-But if you’re still receiving emails from us, don’t worry, our Customer Happiness Manager will be there for you!
+But if you’re still receiving emails from us, don’t worry, our Customer Happiness Manager will be there to help you unsubscribe.

 Your information’s safe with us.
 So don’t worry about getting spam emails about Viagra or debt consolidation.
 We’ll never give out your email address or any of the information you submit on this site to anyone else.